chatonode/jv-record-shop/README.md

 4. This will create a `.zip` file containing the project contents.
    - **Important**: Do not compress the parent folder itself; AWS Elastic Beanstalk expects the zipped contents, not a single directory.
 5. Click **Choose file** on your AWS Elastic Beanstalk application installation and upload the `.zip` file you created in the previous step.
-6. Create your AWS Elastic Beanstalk application on your AWS dashboard.
+6. Create/Update your AWS Elastic Beanstalk application on your AWS dashboard.
-   - AWS Elastic Beanstalk will take a few minutes to launch your environment.
+   - AWS Elastic Beanstalk will take a few minutes to launch/re-launch your environment.
 You can track progress in the Elastic Beanstalk dashboard.
    - Once the deployment is successful, you will see a message: **Environment successfully launched.**

 ### 4. Interact with Your Application